JacpFX/JacpFX/_includes/main-documentation.md

 - with FXComponentLayout layout, URL url (in case of FXML components) , ResourceBundle resourceBundle

 ##error handler##
 An error handler catches all Exceptions occur in an JacpFX application and forwards it to an error dialog.
-JacpFX comes with a default implementation, but you may want to to overwrite it with your own implementation.
+JacpFX comes with a default implementation, but you may want to overwrite it with your own implementation.
 To do so you need to extend the <i>AErrorDialogHandler</i> and to implement an error dialog.
 ### example dialogHandler###
 <script src="https://gist.github.com/amoAHCP/f907e320553e7b331652.js"></script>